 Dandelion is probably one of the richest herbal sources of Vitamin K which aids bone mass and helps treat Alzheimer’s disease by limiting neuronal damage in the brain.
-Dandelion is an excellent general tonic for blood, skin and digestion.
+Dandelion is an excellent general tonic for blood, skin, and digestive support.

-Below is an overview of dandelion, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
+Below is an overview of dandelion, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of dandelion.

 Also Known As: Blowball, Cankerwart, Dent-de-Lion (Lion’s Tooth), Irish Daisy, Priest’s Crown, Piss-a-Bed

 Organs/Systems: Digestion, Liver, Skin, Muscles